Morgan-Griffiths/PokerAI/betsizing.md

 Flat network outputs, correctly choose betsize and actions as expected.

+One interesting aspect to multiple sizes is that it allows for many actions in a row, and given the network representation of only the last action,last betsize and current hand.
+The network had no way of telling how many raises in a row had happened.
+This caused learning to crator with small betsizes, because there was no way to solve the credit assignment problem.
+So stacksizes must be relatively small and betsizes large to avoid the possibility of multiple raises.
+This will be accounted for when tackling the full game of poker.

 The following graphs demonstrate the network approaching the solution.

+## Two betsizes

 ### SB